Superbition/Celestte-Docs/docs/security/email_verification.md

 }
 ```

-The `verificationFailed` method is called when the user has not verified their email address yet and allows you to perform any actions if this happens, you can return a custom response if you like or leave empty and use the default Polyel response.
+The `verificationFailed` method is called when the user has not verified their email address yet and allows you to perform any actions if this happens, you can return a custom response if you like or leave empty and use the default Voltis response.

 ## Verification Views

-Polyel provides you with a starting view for displaying email verification errors and messages, you can find this view at ` app\resources\views\auth\verification.view.html`, you may edit this to your liking.
+Voltis provides you with a starting view for displaying email verification errors and messages, you can find this view at ` app\resources\views\auth\verification.view.html`, you may edit this to your liking.

 ## Verification Process